 Eligibility for Long-Term Care Medicaid generally has an income test and an asset test.
 If the income or the assets exceed the applicable limits, then the Medicaid applicant will not be eligible for Medicaid.
 The specific numbers for eligibility change every year - we post the applicable numbers on our Florida long-term care Medicaid page.
-When a Medicaid applicant's gross income exceeds the applicable income cap ($2,313/month in 2019), the applicant will need a Qualified Income Trust in order to reduce the income levels to below the applicable limit.
+When a Medicaid applicant's gross income exceeds the applicable income cap ($2,829/month in 2024), the applicant will need a Qualified Income Trust in order to reduce the income levels to below the applicable limit.
+A qualifed income trust is a type of "first party" supplemental needs trust used in Florida long-term care Medicaid planning.

 How is income calculated for Medicaid purposes?

 Income for Medicaid purposes includes the applicant's gross income.
 This mostly includes the gross amount of the applicant's pension and Social Security.
 It is important to review the gross amount because the pension may have a deduction for taxes or for health insurance.
-Social Security's gross amount usually includes a deduction for the Medicare Part A premium of $135.50/month, or more depending on income level (2019).
-If the Medicaid applicant's gross income exceeds the cap by only $1.00, for instance, the applicant will not be eligible for Medicaid unless a QIT is established and properly funded for each month that Medicaid is needed.
+Social Security's gross amount usually includes a deduction for the Medicare Part B premium of $174.70/month, or more depending on income level (2024).
+If the Medicaid applicant's gross income exceeds the cap by only $1.00, for instance, the applicant will not be eligible for long-term care Medicaid unless a QIT is established and properly funded for each month that Medicaid is needed.

 Why is a Qualified Income Trust (QIT) needed?

 Long story short, it's Florida law.
 The reality is that needing a QIT does not make sense.
-A nursing home in Pinellas County generally costs between $8,000 to $10,000 per month, but if the applicant's income is only $2,500 per month (as an example) and their assets are below $2,000, how can they now afford to stay in the nursing home?
+A nursing home in Pinellas County generally generally costs over $10,000 per month, but if the applicant's gross income is only $3,000 per month (as an example) and their assets are below $2,000, how can they now afford to stay in the nursing home?
 Of course not - but Medicaid will still declare them above the income limit.
 But regardless of whether the law makes sense, Florida is one of the 18 states that have an income cap for long-term care purposes.

 Who can set a QIT up?